 In his lecture titled "tragedy to triumph", Dave gives several examples of his ability to squeeze his myo hand full force.
 He marvels at the technical intricacies of his myoelectric arm.
 He repeatedly states that with his (conventional) myoelectric arm, he "has a lot of fun".

 He further detailed how he got his hand in the meat grinder.
 It appears that after sticking his hand into the grinder and setting it to fast forward, he did not bleed a lot.
 From following his instructions, one is impressed how the natural recoiling of severed arteries can be interpreted as a "supernatural" result of his communing with his heavenly father.
 He then declared that his (as any) present circumstances do not alter the word of God, nor dilute His word of power.
 He said that he could do all things through Christ which strengthens him.
 Also, he said that he had fixed bicycles.

 We have to be realistic about our bodies, about prosthetic arms and hands.

-What really plays a big role in handling cameras - which appears to be Dave's predicament - is having a reliable approach at holding, handling and operating cameras, and, an interest in using it to actually take good photos.
-Cameras need to be kept out of harm's way, though.
+What really plays a big role in handling cameras - which appears to be Dave's predicament - is having a reliable approach at holding, handling, and operating cameras, and, an interest in using it to actually take good photos.

 After all, cameras can withstand all kinds of exposure but hard falls are the most difficult for them to survive.
 Even God cannot prevent hard falls too many times, and I did seriously damage three cameras by not being able to counteract gravity.